United States’ Types of Legal Entities

-Looking to expand and start a foreign business in the United States?
+Looking to expand and start a business in the USA?
 Contact NNRoad to help successfully expand your business to international destinations!

 Within the corporation type of entities, investors have different options to register a company or business in the United States.
 Depending on the entity’s intended activity they can be classified in business corporations and non-profit corporations.

 This classification refers to any corporation in the United States that is taxed separately from the owners.

 C Corps does not have any limits on the number of shareholders, both foreign and domestic.
 Anytime the profits or earnings of a C Corp are distributed to the shareholders, they are considered by U.S. income tax purposes as a dividend.

 There are exceptions that exist for certain distributions that are made in exchange for stock instead simply as cash dividends.
 These exceptions include distributions for a shareholder’s complete termination of interest and distributions for the liquidation of the corporation at the end of its legal life.

 In order to be classified as an S Corp, three requirements must be met.

 Simply put, this model passes corporate deductions, credit, losses, and income through shareholders for federal tax purposes.

 Generally, an S Corp is a corporation that operates under the laws of the state where the entity is organized.
 Income is taxed at the shareholder level, meaning that the money distributed to the shareholders was not previously taxed.